 A few huge ranches exist in New Mexico, and by huge, we mean tens of thousands of acres.
 One such tract of land sits right in the middle of the Jemez Mountains and is now the Valles Caldera National Preserve, which recently became part of Bandelier National Monument.
 Much has been written about this local landmark, so this overview will touch only the highlights.
 For an in-depth history, see Valle Grande: A History of the Baca Location No. 1 by Craig Martin.
 For the latest information on activities and access, go to the National Park Service page about VCNP.

-The most prominent feature is the Valle Grande, largest of several grassland valleys inside the caldera, a large volcanic crater left by eruptions that occurred millions of year ago.
+The most prominent feature is the Valle Grande, a large volcanic crater left by eruptions that occurred millions of year ago, and now largest of several grassland valleys inside the caldera.
 Satellite images and topo maps reveal the outline of the crater, 13.7 miles in diameter.
 After the eruptions, cinder cones built up in the crater, forming the peaks we see today, including Redondo Peak, which at 11,253’ is the highest point in the Jemez Mountains.
 For an overview of the geological forces that created the caldera, go to Valles Caldera under Geology.

-All those involved in these various activities of course totally ignored the fact that the nearby pueblos, most especially Jemez, claimed the lush valleys and heavily timbered hills as part of their traditional homelands as well as part of their original Spanish land grant.
+Of course, all those involved in these various activities totally ignored the fact that the nearby pueblos, most especially Jemez, claimed the lush valleys and heavily timbered hills as part of their traditional homelands as well as part of their original Spanish land grant.
 The latter claim was recently upheld by the 10th Circuit Court of Appeals, though appeals will undoubtedly continue.

 The first owner was Luis Maria Cabeza de Baca, who acquired the 90,000-acre property through a swap with the Las Vegas (NM) Land Grant in the late 1800s.
 Thus, the name that still is used by locals in the Jemez: Baca Location No. 1.
 (See Land Grants for details.)
 Mariano Otero homesteaded in the area 1883 and bought Baca Location No. 1 in 1899.
 He also owned other property in the Jemez and had grand dreams of developing a resort in Jemez Springs.
 Otero had mining rights on the western boundary of the Baca, and built a mill and later a resort, with a stage line running from Santa Fe and on to Jemez Springs.